-The entry level 911 had 150 bhp, the mid-range 911 S offered 175 bhp and the flagship 911 Carrera came with 210 bhp.
+The entry level 911 had 150 bhp, while the middle 911 S got 175 bhp and the top of the line 911 Carrera got 210 bhp.
 That is of course unless you lived in the United States, largely because by the early 1970s, complying with tightening US safety and emission legislation was becoming a real headache for most high performance European manufacturers, so they had to create North American specific models.

 The Porsche 911 Carrera 2.7 Coupe for the North American market was the top variant of the 911 available between 1974 and 1975.
 Often referred to as the Carrera 2.7 CIS, it was powered by the same engine in the 2.7-Liter 911S producing 175 hp.
 Its more powerful sibling for non-US markets (ROW) is known as the Carrera 2.7 MFI.
 For the 1976 model year, the US-spec Carrera 2.7 was phased out in favor of the 2.7L 911S variants or the 911 Turbo 3.0.